-Executive management remuneration de etails (Amounts in BD) Executive management Total paid salaries and allowances Any other cash/ in kind remuneration for 2022 Top 6 remunerations for executives, including CEO and Senior Financial Officer.
-197,581 13,902 11,336 222,819
+Executive management (Amounts in BD) Executive management Total paid salaries and allowances Any other cash/ in kind remuneration for 2023 Top 6 remunerations for executives, including CEO and Senior Financial Officer.
+205,515 17,619 7,853 230,987

-As part of its social responsibility, the group has contributed to the campaign (Trees of life) adopted by STC Bahrain in cooperation with the Supreme Council for the Environment and the Ministry of Municipal Affairs and Agriculture.
+As part of its social responsibility, the group contributed to the campaign of National Afforestation Program (Forever Green) as part of the national initiative for the agricultural sector.

-As like every year, the group contributed and participated in financial support for many charities and social service institutions in the Kingdom of Bahrain.
-Further, a clean solar energy project was completed in Trafco Group Hidd warehouses.
+As like every year, the group contributed and participated in financial support for many charitable societies and social service institutions in the Kingdom of Bahrain.
+The group participated as well in the Royal Humanitarian Foundation's campaigns.